Riemann-Hilbert problems from Donaldson-Thomas theory: The Riemann-Hilbert problem

 corresponding to the finitely many rays $\ell_i\subset \Delta$ of height $< H$ exists, and the pointwise limit is a well-defined holomorphic embedding. \end{itemize} \end{prop}

 \begin{proof} See Appendix \ref{converge}, Proposition \ref{prop}. \end{proof}

-We think of the maps $\bS(\ell)$ constructed in Proposition \ref{propy} as giving partially-defined automorphisms of the twisted torus $\bT$.
-We will usually restrict attention to BPS structures which in the terminology of Section \ref{defns} are ray-finite, generic and integral.
-The map $\bS(\ell)$ can then be computed using the following result.
+We think of the maps $\bS(\ell)$ of Proposition \ref{propy} as being partially-defined automorphisms of the twisted torus $\bT$.
+We will usually restrict attention to BPS structures which, in the terminology of Section \ref{defns}, are ray-finite, generic and integral.
+The maps $\bS(\ell)$ can then be computed using the following result.

 \begin{prop} Suppose that $(\Gamma, Z, \Omega)$ is ray-finite, generic and integral.
 Then for any ray $\ell\subset \bC^*$ the embedding $\bS(\ell)$ of Proposition \ref{propy} extends to a birational automorphism of $\bT$, whose action on twisted characters is given by